pearcej/complex/ThinkComplexity/_sources/Cellular Automatons/ASimpleCA.rst

 Cellular automatons1 are governed by rules that determine how the state of the cells changes over time.

 As a trivial example, consider a cellular automaton (CA) with a single cell.
-The state of the cell during time step i is an integer, xi.
-As an initial condition, suppose x0 = 0.
+The state of the cell during time step :math:`i` is an integer, :math:`x_i`.
+As an initial condition, suppose :math:`x0 = 0`.

 Now all we need is a rule.
-Arbitrarily, I’ll pick xi+1 = xi + 1, which says that during each time step, the state of the CA gets incremented by 1.
+Arbitrarily, I’ll pick :math:`x_i+1 = x_i + 1`, which says that during each time step, the state of the CA gets incremented by 1.
 So this CA performs a simple calculation: it counts.

 But this CA is atypical; normally the number of possible states is finite.
 As an example, suppose a cell can only have one of two states, 0 or 1.
-For a 2-state CA, we could write a rule like xi+1 = (xi + 1) % 2, where % is the remainder (or modulus) operator.
+For a 2-state CA, we could write a rule like :math:`x_i+1 = (x_i + 1) % 2`, where % is the remainder (or modulus) operator.

 The behavior of this CA is simple: it blinks.
 That is, the state of the cell switches between 0 and 1 during each time step.